The series comes to an

 From: Wooden Eyes.
 Nine Reflections on Distance. by Carlo Ginzburg, Columbia University Press, 2004

-The reader will find here nine essays, three of em previously unpublished, that I have written during the last decade.
+The reader will find here nine essays, three of them previously unpublished, that I have written during the last decade.
 The “distance” referred to in the book’s subtitle is both literal and metaphorical.
 Since 1998, I have been teaching in Los Angeles.
 Conversation with students such as those who attend UCLA, whose intellectual background is quite unlike my own and who are ethnically and culturally diverse, has obliged me to look afresh at research themes and topics on which I have long been working.
 My sense of their importance has not lessened, but that importance has become less self-evident.

 I have come to understand better something that I thought I already knew: that familiarity which is in the last analysis bound up with cultural belonging, cannot be a criterion of what is relevant.
 To say that every place in the world is like our place does not mean that everything is the same; it means that we all find ourselves astray, out of place, vis-a-vis some things and some people.